 “Our center is now staffed and prepared to provide the most innovative responses to the highest-risk challenges in pediatric and congenital heart care,” says Turek, who pioneered the all-region perfusion technique for the Norwood operation and arch reconstruction.

 Turek says the Duke program is poised to begin a high-growth phase.
-In addition to Turek, the surgical team includes Nicholas D. Andersen, MD, and Andrew J. Lodge, MD.
+In addition to Turek, the surgical team includes Nicholas D. Andersen, MD.
 Their expertise includes single-ventricle surgery, complex neonatal heart repairs, and pediatric heart transplantation.
 Richard A. Krasuski, MD, director of the Adult Congenital Heart Disease Clinic, leads the adult program and also serves as director of hemodynamic research.

 “As our outcomes improve, we attract increasingly complex referrals that allow us to help more of these young patients and their families,” Turek says.
 “Our reputation for developing the novel all-region perfusion technique for the Norwood operation and arch reconstruction brings us referrals from across the nation.”